cohesity/cohesity-ansible-role/docs/library/cohesity_job.md

     cancel_active: <boolean to determine if an active job should be canceled>
     exclude: <list of vm's or resource pools or folders to be excluded from an existing or new VMware protection job>
     include: <list of vm's or resource pools or folders to be included in an existing or new VMware protection job>
+    append_to_existing: <boolean to determine new list of include vms should overwrite or append to existing vms available in the job>
+    delete_sources: <boolean to determine list of physical sources to be removed from job.>
 ```

 ## Examples